Best tablet with a USB port in 2022?

 The user-friendly Fire OS 5 makes this tab ideal for beginners and kids.
 You can easily download, install and customize thousands of apps for free.
 The battery life is also good enough to use the tab for at least 6-8 hours for a single charge.

 The Fire Tab 7 specially optimized for readers.
-The Fire OS “Bellini” automatically adjust the brightness for a better and comfortable reading experience.
+The Fire OS “Bellini” automatically adjusts the brightness for a better and comfortable reading experience.

 - Support Google Play Store apps

 - Instant access to more than 3 million apps and games